brain4tech/b4t-python-telegram-bot/README.md

  - download images, audio, video and documents
  - add more media and interactable features (like voice, dices, media groups, locations and contacts)
+ - proper method for turning keyboards to a json-string
  - get chat information and set chat attributes (like chat photo and description)
  - forward messages
  - improve "single-chat mode"